rocrill/velo_city/README.md

   User stories relating to the shopping cart and checkout:

   * 9.1 As a user, I can click on a product, select a size and quantity and add it to my bag (receiving a notification when I've done so) in order to purchase it.
   * 9.2 As a user, I can click on the cart icon and be brought to my bag to see the contents in order to know what I have selected so far and the subtotal.
-If no contents are there, I will see a message that the cart is empty.
+If no contents are there, I will see a message that the cart is empty (#17).
-  * 9.3 As a user, I can update the quantity or remove an item from my shopping bag.
+  * 9.3 As a user, I can update the quantity or remove an item from my shopping bag (#18).
   * 9.4 As a user, I can click on the Secure Checkout button on the cart page or toast message, and will be directed to the checkout page.
   * 9.5 As a user, I can fill in my personal information, or have it auto-populated if it is already filled in on my profile.
   * 9.6 As a user I can view an order summary with a subtotal of all items in cart and which includes a calculated delivery charge.
-  * 9.7 As a user I can enter my credit card payment information to make a purchase.
+  * 9.7 As a user I can easily enter my credit card payment information to make a purchase (#19).
   * 9.8 As a user on the checkout page, if I click 'Complete Order' and the transaction is unsuccessful for some reason, a message will be displayed.
-  * 9.10 As a user who has completed a successful purchase, my order details will be displayed on my profile page.
+  * 9.10 As a user who has completed a successful purchase, my order details will be summarised and displayed on my profile page (#21).
-  * 9.11 As a user who has completed a successful purchase, I will receive a confirmation email.
+  * 9.11 As a user who has completed a successful purchase, I will receive a confirmation email (#22).
   * 9.12 As a user, I do not need to be logged in to make a purchase.
+  * 9.13 As a user, I can easily view the total of my purchases at any time so that I can avoid spending too much (#5).
+  * 9.14 As a user, I can feel my personal and payment information is safe and secure so that I can confidently provide the required information to make a purchase (#20).

 **Feature 10.
 User Profile Page**